Our top pick for

 However Ebix's short interest can also be evaluated against the total number of Ebix shares, or, against the total number of tradable Ebix shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Ebix's short interest could be expressed as 0.11% of the outstanding shares (for every 100,000 Ebix shares in existence, roughly 110 shares are currently held short) or 0.1468% of the tradable shares (for every 100,000 tradable Ebix shares, roughly 147 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Ebix.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against Ebix.

 Find out more about how you can short Ebix stock.

 Dividend payout ratio: 10.75% of net profits

 Recently Ebix has paid out, on average, around 10.75% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 1.06% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Ebix shareholders could enjoy a 1.06% return on their shares, in the form of dividend payments.
 In Ebix's case, that would currently equate to about $0.3 per share.

 While Ebix's payout ratio might seem low, this can signify that Ebix is investing more in its future growth.